 RR19.
 Breach of Health and Safety Regulations

-This will include interference with fire protection and other University Health and Safety equipment e.g. malicious activation of fire alarms or fire extinguishers, covering or disconnecting fire detectors, propping open of fire doors etc.
+This will include failing to evacuate during a fire alarm activation or returning to the building whilst the alarm is still activating or before being given permission by a security officer to return, interference with fire protection and other University Health and Safety equipment e.g. malicious activation of fire alarms or fire extinguishers, covering or disconnecting fire detectors, propping open of fire doors etc.

 Items in this category may also constitute criminal offences under the Fire and Rescue Services Act 2004 S49 which states that a person commits an offence if “he knowingly gives or causes to be given a false alarm of fire to a person acting on behalf of a fire and rescue authority”, which carries penalties from a fine of up to £1,000 and/or imprisonment of up to three months.